hnvt1989/ll_web_agent/spec.md

 # Project Specification (v2): Natural‑Language‑Driven Web Automation Tool with MCP Integration

 ## 1. Overview
-This application lets a user describe a web‑browsing task in plain English (e.g., “Go to YouTube and search for funny cat videos”).
+This application lets a user describe a web‑browsing task in plain English (e.g., "Go to YouTube and search for funny cat videos").
 The backend parses the request into **≤ 10 sequential steps**, confirms each step with the user, and executes them in a visible browser window.
 **Version 2 replaces the custom Playwright driver with a Model Context Protocol (MCP) implementation—Playwright‑MCP—so every browser action is now an MCP tool call.**

 ---